waydabber/BetterDisplay/README.md

 The app and instructions was tested on Monterey.

-## TODOs

-The app is being actively developed.
-Here are some things I plan to do:

-- Improve serial number, vendor and product id settings
-- Add sleep detection and virtual screen disconnect during sleep
-- Add autostart option
-- Nicer app icon
-- Update [MonitorControl](https://monitorcontrol.app) to interoperate seamlessly with this (MC will not attempt to control displays with 'Dummy' name in them).
-- Add releases

-## Known issues

-- Sleep mode has issues with some configurations (the virtual screen prevents the display from turning off).
-This is being investigated.

 ## Installation

 You'll need to build the app in XCode.
 Releases will be provided later.